LCQM and Maths Ambassadors

 Straight back to it for all things MathsatMalvern … The Ambassadors have started a Maths Buddy System with children from Year 5 as well as continuing with their challenge display board to get children solving Maths problems.
 All systems go.

 Due to the popularity of the last Maths Competition, the ambassadors will be hosting a 2nd competition against 3 different schools.
 The competition is set for 1st March.
 There have been slight modifications to the format as requested by the ambassadors.
+The competing schools will be: Malvern, Huyton with Roby, St. Brigid’s and Roby Park.

 WE REMEMBERED TO TAKE PICTURES THIS TIME!